All Products

 Warning

-You can delete a snapshot on the following console pages:
+You can delete a snapshot by using one of the following methods:

 1. On the Cloud Computers page, find the cloud computer whose snapshot you want to delete and click its ID.

-On the Snapshots page, find the snapshot that you want to delete and click Delete in the Actions column.
-In the message that appears, click Confirm.
+On the Snapshots tab of the Snapshots page, find the snapshot that you want to delete and click Delete in the Actions column.
+In the confirmation message that appears, click Confirm.

 What to do next

-If a snapshot is created based on a system disk, you can create an image from the snapshot.
+If a snapshot is created from a system disk, you can create an image from the snapshot.
 For more information, see Create an image.